1970633640/OTP-UWP/Steam.md

 ### More

-You can visit the following third-part URL for tutorial to get Base32 encoded string.
+You can visit the following third-part URL for more tutorial to get Base32 encoded string.

 https://github.com/SteamTimeIdler/stidler/wiki/Getting-your-%27shared_secret%27-code-for-use-with-Auto-Restarter-on-Mobile-Authentication